mkordas/mkordas.github.io/_posts/2016-07-26-multiple-commits-pr.md

 ---

 When a code that you wrote is not committed to a repository it effectively does not exist, as it is not visible to anyone besides you.
-Moreover, Git doesn't take care of uncommited files and they may simply get lost.
+Moreover, Git doesn't take care of uncommitted files and they may simply get lost.
 If we commit often it's easy to go back to previous state when anything fails.
 We can share changes on regular basis and receive timely feedback about our ideas and architecture of a solution.
 Other people know what is going on.
 There are less merge conflicts and duplicated work.
 Exact status is shared even before stand-up meetings.
 All of the above are the basic continuous integration principles and we cannot say we have proper CI when people have uncommitted changes hanging out for days.

+![](/images/rails.jpg){:class="img-responsive"}

+<!--more-->

 If the rule is to **commit early and often** we quickly end up with dozens of commits for relatively easy changes in our GitHub pull requests.
 It enables us to track the progress, see the chosen development path and review only the new stuff that was added instead of reviewing again and again the entire contents.

 Perhaps in the contrary to the above, many projects have adopted **only one commit per pull request** rule and they require to squash commits before merging.
-Here are the reasons:
-- commit history is clearer, shorter and more readable
- - serves as documentation
+The main reason for that is to have short, clear and readable history of all significant changes that serves as project documentation.
- - explains WHYs which is more important than how exactly change was done and what steps were taken
+Idea is that such history explains better all the WHYs which are much more important than how exactly change was done and what steps were taken.
- - easier to browse from user interfaces without resorting to advanced techniques involving command-line
+Simple history is easier to browse and comprehend from user interfaces (like GitHub) without resorting to advanced techniques involving command-line.
-- repository is leaner and takes less space
+When a project is huge, having leaner and smaller repository will also be more performant for all the contributors.
-- single responsibility principle
+Lastly, we can apply single responsibility principle in various contexts, even for pull request.
+This means that they should be focusing only on one concern and doing it great.

+Generally the above convinces me and I practice commit squashing just before a merge.
+GitHub recently even introduced the "Confirm squash and merge" button that allows to preserve development commits, but only one squashed commit with adjusted title and description goes to the master branch.

-Generally I agree with it, but I'd like to propose an exception from this rule.
+To make this more interesting, I'd like to propose one exception from the rule.

-![](/images/rails.jpg){:class="img-responsive"}

-<!--more-->

 For me couple of commits may significantly simplify review and make history even clearer in **some specific cases**, especially for non-trivial bugfixes or features that should be verified on system/integration level.

 Squashed commits: